News

 To support and develop the project further, FIDE representatives, including FIDE Managing Director Dana Reizniece-Ozola and Project Leader and WOM Chairperson Anastasia Sorokina, visited Kakuma Camp to meet with the girls and other refugees.

-One of the important initiatives of FIDE and UNHCR is the inclusion of refugee teams in the Chess Olympiad.
 Although technical challenges prevented participation this year, significant progress has been made, and we hope to see refugee teams competing in the next Olympiad.
-Two girls from the club were selected for the team, and we cannot wait to see what they will achieve.
+We cannot wait to see what they will achieve.

 GIRLS CLUB “CHESS FOR PROTECTION” WILL CONTINUE TO UPLIFT GIRLS IN KAKUMA